narravaganza/narravaganza.github.io/about.markdown

 All stories hosted on this site are fictitious.

 # License
-All stories are licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/" target="_blank">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
+All stories are licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/" target="_blank">Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)</a>.

 # Contact
 Send email to `author` followed by the `@` sign followed by `narravaganza.lol`

 I value all feedback and will reply accordingly 😀

+Feedback may be used as material in future stories lol

 # Acknowledgements